tomarrell/talks/go-debugging/notes.md

 inspect very specific parts of your program, and are running things locally on your machine.

-However if either of those things is not clearly defined, the challenge begins.
+However if either of those things is not the case, the challenge begins.
 What if your bug occurs on the 237th iteration of this *for* loop?
 Or what if you don't know which iteration it occurs on?
 Or what if your program is already running, and you can't restart it in fear that you'll have to wait another 3 days for the bug to appear?
-Hence, sometimes you can save a lot of time by picking up a debugger.
+Hence, sometimes you can save a lot of time by picking up some other tools.

+We'll go through a few examples of some tricky to debug situations, and see how we can solve them using a few tools in the Go ecosystem.

 ---

-# Race Detector:
+# Race Conditions

+First up, we'll have a look at at race conditions.

 In a few more words by someone a fair bit wiser than myself, "ignoring this prohibition [of data races] introduces a practical risk of future